Structural Reductions and Stutter Sensitive Properties: Application to Verification

 \subsection{Automata theoretic verification}

-Let us consider the problem of model-checking of an $\omega$-regular property $\varphi$ (such as LTL) on a system using the automata-theoretic approach~\cite{Vardi07}.
+Let us consider the problem of model-checking of an $\omega$-regular property $\varphi$ (such as one described by an LTL formula) on a system using the automata-theoretic approach~\cite{Vardi07}.
 In this approach, we wish to answer the problem of language inclusion: do all runs of the system $\lang(\KS)$ belong to the language of the property $\lang(\varphi)$ ?
-To do this, when the property $\varphi$ is an omega-regular language (e.g. an LTL or PSL formula), we first negate the property $\lnot\varphi$, then build a (variant of) a Büchi automaton $A_{\lnot\varphi}$ whose language\footnote{Because computing the complement $\bar{A}$ of an automaton $A$ is exponential in the worst case, syntactically negating $\varphi$ and producing an automaton $A_{\lnot \varphi}$ is preferable when $A$ is derived from e.g. an LTL formula.} consists of runs that are not in the property language $\lang(A_{\lnot\varphi}) = \Sigma^\omega \setminus \lang(\varphi)$.
+To do this, when the property $\varphi$ is an $\omega$-regular language (e.g. an LTL or PSL formula), we first negate the property $\lnot\varphi$, then build a (variant of) a Büchi automaton $A_{\lnot\varphi}$ whose language\footnote{Because computing the complement $\bar{A}$ of a Büchi automaton $A$ is worse than exponential in the worst case~\cite{yan.08.lmcs,schewe.12.atva}, syntactically negating $\varphi$ and producing an automaton $A_{\lnot \varphi}$ is preferable when $A$ is derived from e.g. an LTL formula.} consists of all the runs that do not satisfy $\varphi$ i.e. $\lang(A_{\lnot\varphi}) = \Sigma^\omega \setminus \lang(\varphi)$.
 We then perform a synchronized product between this Büchi automaton and the Kripke structure $\KS$ corresponding to the system's state space $A_{\lnot\varphi} \otimes \KS$ (where $\otimes$ is defined to satisfy $\lang(A \otimes B)=\lang(A) \cap \lang(B)$).
 Either the language of the product is empty $\lang(A_{\lnot\varphi} \otimes \KS) = \emptyset$, and the property $\varphi$ is thus true of this system, or the product is non empty, and from any run in the language of the product we can build a counter-example to the property.

-We will consider in the rest of the paper that the shortening or lengthening insensitive language of definitions~\ref{def:shortins} and~\ref{def:longins} is given as an omega-regular language or Büchi automaton typically obtained from the negation of an LTL property, and that the reduction of definition~\ref{def:reduction} is applied to a language that corresponds to all runs in a Kripke structure typically capturing the state space of a system.
+We will consider in the rest of the paper that the shortening or lengthening insensitive language of Definitions~\ref{def:shortins} and~\ref{def:longins} is given as an omega-regular language or Büchi automaton typically obtained from the negation of an LTL property, and that the reduction of Definition~\ref{def:reduction} is applied to a language that corresponds to all runs in a Kripke structure typically capturing the state space of a system.